Juhani Konkka

-Juhani Konkka (September 4, 1904, Konkkala, Saint Petersburg Governorate – June 22, 1970, Kuhmoinen, Finland) was an Ingrian Finnish writer, translator, screenwriter and politician.
+Juhani Konkka (September 4, 1904 – June 22, 1970) was an Ingrian Finnish writer, translator, screenwriter and politician.

 Biography

 Juhani Konkka was born in the village of Konkkala near the village of Toksovo in the Shlisselburg district of St. Petersburg Governorate (now the Vsevolozhsky District of the Leningrad region) into a wealthy Ingerian family.
 His father, Simo Konkka, was the head of the village, was elected justice of the peace, and his mother was Katri Vanhanen.
 There were twelve children in the family, five of whom died in infancy.
 His father encouraged reading in his large family, and thanks to him there were always many books in the house – from the Bible to Jean-Jacques Rousseau.

 Konkka began writing poetry in Finnish at the age of eight.
 He graduated from elementary school in his village of Konkkala.
 In the autumn of 1917 he entered one of the Petrograd lyceums, then continued his education at the Petrograd Agricultural School.
 However, he did not graduate, as after the arrest of his father by the Bolsheviks for not informing on his son from a previous marriage who fled to Finland and his subsequent own fleeing to Finland, the whole household and the care of the family became the responsibility of the teenage Konkka, as the eldest of men.

 In the autumn of 1919, Konkka's mother was also arrested by the Bolsheviks and taken to Petrograd as a hostage until her husband returned.
 That same fall, two Finnish communists took ownership of Konkka's house.
 His father then returned illegally to the USSR, but was forced to hide in an artillery range until Konkka managed to break his mother out from prison.
 Immediately after, the Konkka family went to Finland on forest trails.

 This four-day journey with small children in his arms, during which the family's lives were in mortal danger, is described in detail in Konkka's autobiographical novel Pietarin valot (The Lights of St. Petersburg).
 Arriving in Finland, 15-year-old Konkka immediately volunteered for the army of the North Ingria, commanded by Georg Elfvengren.
 The regiment was stationed in Kirjasalo – the capital of the unrecognized republic of North Ingria.
 At this time, his parents and other children were trying to settle in Finland in the area of Rautu, where about three thousand refugees from North Ingria gathered.